JSON (xm_json)

 The length of JSON keys is limited to a maximum of 499 characters.
 Any attempt to use a longer key will result in the current operation failing and probable data loss. |

 The records can be produced as JSON array elements by specifying the name of an xm_json module instance in the OutputType directive of the output module.
-See the example on Produce JSON array.
+See Produce JSON array below for an example.

 Configuration